 - This may be included in your ATS or talent acquisition software, which would be a better option if you need to keep these consistent (which you should for HR metrics!).

 - This can be your cover photo for your business page, or it can be customized to reflect the job opening.
-Make sure to keep Facebook image ad specs in mind for the best quality!
+Make sure to keep Facebook image ad specs in mind for the best quality , and if it needs resizing, you can use a photo editor to quickly edit image online.
 Viewers are more likely to engage with posts that include photos.

 An Email Address to receive applications (optional)

-You will then see a desktop and mobile preview of your job ad!
-You have two options:
+You will then see a desktop and mobile preview of your job ad.
+You’ll be presented with two options:

 - Boost Post